-South Carolina voters choosing Mulvaney’s replacement
+Republican aligned with Trump wins South Carolina House seat

 South Carolina’s 5th District has been held solidly by Mulvaney since his 2010 victory.
 There, the GOP ticket defeated Clinton by more than 18 percentage points in November, giving Republicans the confidence they say will keep the seat in their party’s hands.

-Republican real estate developer Ralph Norman is confronting Democrat Archie Parnell for Mulvaney’s seat.
-National surrogates have stumped for both.
+Norman, a millionaire real estate developer, ran against Democrat Archie Parnell for Mulvaney’s seat.
+National surrogates stumped for both.
 Texas Sen. Ted Cruz and former South Carolina Sen. Jim DeMint campaigned with Norman, while national Democratic Chairman Tom Perez came to town for Parnell.

 Most Read Stories